-Break down traditional job roles, and look at which tasks and activities will be automated, which will require human-machine collaboration, and how this might impact how people and teams intersect and interact.11
+Break down traditional job roles, and look at which tasks and activities will be automated, which will require human-machine.collaboration, and how this might impact how people and teams intersect and interact.11 os Look at the big picture

-Look seriously at new skilling
+102 Look seriously at new skilling

 Get a clear view of the knowledge and skills you'll need to generate real value from human-machine collaboration.
-Look at your leadership, learning and recruitment programmes, and invest in new ways to teach new things.
-For example, we put 60 percent of the money we save from investments in AI into our training programmes.12
+Look at your leadership, learning and recruitment programs, and invest in new ways to teach new things.
+For example, we put 60 percent of the money we save from investments in AI into our training programs.12